Skip to content

 app-intentproductivity#notes#siri#shortcuts#productivity

-GitHub-linked publisherPublished with Axint 0.3.9Source includedDocs attachedLast revalidated on Axint 0.3.9 · 3h agoPolicy clear for v1.0.0
+GitHub-linked publisherCompiler 0.3.9Source includedDocs attachedValidated 21h agoPolicy clear for v1.0.0

-Registry installs are directional counts from install requests.
-Use source, validation, and publisher metadata before treating them as adoption proof.
+Package activity is a directional signal based on registry install requests.
+Use source, validation, and publisher metadata before treating it as adoption proof.

 Built in 42ms